coffeesn0b/nop/README.md

 This architecture will be secure, SOC and HIPAA compliant, as well as choosing technology that is most appropriate for the described problem.
 It will also generate a ReadMe where it documents all the appropriate tools that it generates for your service.
 We don't believe there's a tradeoff between standardization and customization when it's approached correctly.

+## What is Nop's goal?

+Launch AND RUN applications with the correct architecture, at scale (or not, where appropriate) that are also PCI/HIPAA/SOC/GDPR compliant... without any SRE's or Ops.

 ## Installation and usage

 blah blah blah